JAlcocerT/JAlcocerT/content/blog/da-jira.md

 tags: ["D&A","Azure DevOps ADO","Pandoc","PDF ipynb md","ER Diagram Mermaid","LandThatJob"]
 ---

+**TL;DR**

+As tech lead, you will need to analyze requirements/proposal to clients.

+Create the technical solution and probably create some ppt.

+**Intro**

 To work with Jira, you need to understand their datamodel: https://developer.atlassian.com/server/jira/platform/database-schema/

 ![alt text](/blog_img/AIBI/jira/jira-datamodel.png)